karttur/soil-spectro/_posts/2022/2022-09-19-spectrodata-OSSL4ML06-mlmodel02.markdown

 There are 4 basic plot layout options that can be set for displaying the result of the ML modelling in <span class='module'>OSSL_mlmodel.py</span> (illustrated in figure 1):

-1. Single plots showing feature importance for a combination of one feature and one regressor (bar chart)
+1. Single plots showing feature importance for a combination of one feature and one regressor (bar chart),
-2. Single plot showing the predictive power for a combination of one feature and one regressor (scatter plot)
+2. Single plot showing the predictive power for a combination of one feature and one regressor (scatter plot),
 3. Multi-plot rows and columns for a target feature with rows showing the results of different regressors applied for predicting a specific target feature, and
 4. Multi-plot rows and columns for a regressor with rows showing the results of applying this specific regressor to different target features.